 Deviations from the program of study must be approved by the Undergraduate Affairs Committee prior to taking alternative courses.
-In cases where a student needs to take a course outside

-UCSD, prior departmental approval is essential.
+In cases where a student needs to take a course outside UCSD, prior departmental approval is essential.
 In addition, technical elective (TE) course selections must have departmental approval prior to taking the courses.
 In the accredited program, TE courses are restricted to meet ABET standards.
-Courses such as SE 195, SE 197 and SE 198 are not allowed as technical electives in meeting the upperdivision major requirements.
+Courses such as SE 195, SE 197 and SE 198 are not allowed as technical electives in meeting the upper-division major requirements.
 SE 199 can be used as a technical elective only under restrictive conditions.
 Policies regarding these conditions may be obtained from the department's Student Affairs Office.

 Students with different academic preparations may vary the scheduling of lower-division courses such as math, physics and chemistry, but should consult the department prior to doing so.
 Deviations in scheduling lower-division Structural Engineering courses are discouraged due to scheduling constraints.
-It is strongly advised that students taking courses outside UCSD seek prior approval from the appropriate departments before doing so.
 A tentative schedule of course offerings is available from the department each spring quarter for the following academic year.